-Student dress and appearance reflects in both a positive and negative way upon the school and the student body.
+Student dress and appearance reflect in both a positive and negative way upon the school and the student body.
+Bellbrook High School respects students' rights to express themselves in the way they dress but all students are expected to respect the school community by dressing appropriately for a 9-12 educational environment.
 Dress which is distracting to the educational process or presents a health or safety hazard (as determined by the building administration) will not be allowed.
 Violations may result in disciplinary action or removal from school or school activities.
-The following are examples of dress styles that are unacceptable:
+This policy is intended to provide guidance for students, staff and parents.